rz295/IIB-Project/ProjectLogbook.md

 * Suggested to work on the project for a few more days and then move on for IIB Exam revision
 * Meetings resumed from May 13th
 * Final report due on June 2nd

+### Thursday - May 13th, 2021 - Rae
+* Work on project dissertation from now onwards
+* Upload relevant files to this GitHub repository